dawiddawidowski/Capstone-Project/README.md

 1) Make sure you have Python installed.
 2) Navigate to the directory containing the naughts_and_crosses.py file.
-   (Use the command 'cd' to change directory e.g. \n
+   (Use the command 'cd' to change directory e.g.
    $ cd /Users/dawiddawidowski/documents/Capstone-Project
-3) Run the game by typing:
+4) Run the game by typing:
    $ python3 naughts_and_crosses

 Enjoy!